 Chocolate Chip Rice Krispie Treats: as fun and easy to make as the orignal recipe but made more delicious with brown butter, chocolate chips and mini marshmallows!
-This recipe is customizable and delicious!

 - Rice Krispies: We’re keeping it classic and adding the original Rice Krispies cereal.